cross-language-cpp/djinni-generator/docs/developer-guide.md

 sbt "run --help"  # show all options
 ```

-*It is important to put `run` and all arguments in `"`, to be able to pass arguments to the executed jar*
+*It is important to put `run` and all arguments in `"`, to be able to pass arguments to the executed jar!*

 ### Running Tests